Eye-Tracking-while-Reading: A Living Survey of Datasets with Open Library Support: Eye-tracking-while-reading data formats

 Each state requires and produces different metadata, which also includes parameters that need to be chosen for the preprocessing algorithms.
 For example, in order to calculate fixations based on velocity, the gaze velocity needs to be calculated first, which requires knowledge about the screen dimensions and eye-to-screen distance.
 Figure~\ref{fig:stages} lists important metadata for each stage as well as metadata at the dataset-level.

-While these high-level descriptions of each stage seem to result in comparable datasets at each stage, the data at each step can differ greatly, even if the same algorithm is applied.
+While these high-level descriptions of each stage seem to result in comparable datasets at each stage, the data at each step can differ greatly, even if the same algorithm is applied \citep{reich2025EvaluatingGazeEvent}.
 Different implementations and different parametrization cause these differences.
-Assuming a minimal fixation duration of 50\,ms compared to 150\,ms changes how fixations are detected.
+Assuming a minimal fixation duration of 50\,ms compared to 150\,ms changes how fixations are detected which in consequence influences, for example, AoI-based metrics.
 It is therefore essential for data re-users to know which preprocessing algorithms were applied and how they were parameterized.
 Publicly providing this information ensures reproducibility, allows the impact of different methodological choices to be assessed, and ultimately contributes to improving preprocessing practices across research domains.
 Additionally, each preprocessing step includes cleaning the data and potentially the removal of data points considered irrelevant for the current purpose.
-All preprocessing decisions severely impact not only the dataset but all analyses conducted with the data.
+All preprocessing decisions may impact all analyses conducted with the data \citep{ landes2025ImpactPreprocessingClassification}.